almachelouche/middleman/content/email/IN/service_reminder_regular/020/lost_customer_optimization.md

 color='white'

 	title = '''Limited time offer'''
-	copy = '''When you come in for service between July 1 and September 30, you'll enjoy a massive 20% off all Ford parts and labour¹.''' image_url = '''https://www.india.ford.com/locate-dealer/'''
+	copy = '''When you come in for service between October 1 and December 31, you'll enjoy a massive 20% off all Ford parts and labour¹.''' image_url = '''https://www.india.ford.com/locate-dealer/'''
 	image_link_name = '''locate_dealer_image'''
 	image = '''in_edm2_save20_20170105'''